Ricci Almost Solitons on semi-Riemannian Warped Products: Main Results

 We say that a semi-Riemannian manifold $(M,g)$ is a \textit{Brinkmann space} if it admits a parallel light like vector field $X$, called a \textit{Brinkmann field}.
 These spaces play an important role in General Relativity \cite{brinkmann} and they were introduced by Brinkmann \cite{brinkmann} when the author studied conformal transformations between Einstein manifolds.

 We say that a vector field $X$ is \textit{improper} if there is an open set where $X$ is light like.
-If there is no such an open set the field is said a \textit{proper} vector field.
-Our next result characterizes Ricci almost solitons on semi-Riemannian warped product $B^n\times_h F^m$, when the potential function depends on the fiber and $\nabla_{B}h$ is an improper vector field on $B$.
+If there is no such an open set then $X$ is called a \textit{proper} vector field.
+Our next two results show the rigidity of a Ricci almost soliton on a warped product $(B^n\times_{h}F^m,g,f,\lambda)$, when the potential function depends on the fiber.
+Namely, we show that such a Ricci almost soliton is either a Ricci soliton (i.e. $\lambda$ is constant) or $\lambda$ is not constant but $(B\times_h F,g)$ is an Einstein manifold.

+Theorems \ref{impropercase} and \ref{propercase} consider respectively the case when $\nabla_Bh$ is an improper vector field and a proper one and the potential function of the warped product depends on the fiber.